 Random errors

-They’re reduced with a stable environment, training, and repeating measurements on critical dimensions.
+They are reduced through stable conditions, training and repeated measurements on critical dimensions.

 Temperature and deformation